-The end of the school year is wonderful and exciting …except for the waste.
+The end of the school year or semester is wonderful and exciting …except for the waste.
 Rather than having students chunk their partially used notebooks into the recycling bin, have them upcycle them by creating new notebooks.
-Students can create their own reading journals for the summer!
+Students can create their own reading journals!

 Earth Day was just a few weeks ago, so students just need a gentle reminder that one of the 3Rs is “reuse.”
 This project can reuse a cardboard box (like a cereal or cracker box), spiral notebook pages, and craft paper.